ruslanmv/ruslanmv.github.io/_posts/2020-07-28-Azure-Data-Science-Practice-Questions.md

      and Bounded group loss.

 219. ### You need to implement a Data Science Virtual Machine (DSVM) that supports the Caffe2 deep learning framework.
-Which of the following DSVM should you create?
+Which DSVM should you create?
      Caffe2 is supported by Data Science Virtual Machine for Linux.
      Microsoft offers Linux editions of the DSVM on Ubuntu 16.04 LTS and CentOS 7.4.
      However, only the DSVM on Ubuntu is preconfigured for Caffe2.